The Immortal Woman

 The Immortal woman: a novel

-available now for pre-order: Indigo • your local independent bookstore!
+available now: Indigo • your local independent bookstore • amazon

 A Chinese mother and daughter wrestle with the demons of their past.
 The mother, once a student Red Guard leader in 1960s Shanghai and a journalist at a state newspaper, was involved in a brutal act of violence during the Tiananmen Square protests and lost all hope for her country.
 The daughter is a student at an American university on a mission to become a true Westerner.
 She tirelessly erases her birth identity, abandons her Chinese suitor, and pursues a white love interest, all the while haunted by the scars of her upbringing.